Skip to Content

 If you are expecting during this holiday season, watch out and avoid these mistakes!
 Here are 5 mistakes pregnant women make around the holidays.

+If at all possible, get out of hosting the family meal!
+Or, consider swapping holidays with a family so that hosting is your responsibility next time.
 If those two options won’t work, create a list of every task that needs to be accomplished and delegate like there’s no tomorrow.

 If you can’t swap and nobody will help, consider canceling the family meal.
 Sometimes drastic measures need to be taken to protect the welfare of you and your unborn baby.
-By not putting your foot down and saying no (or compromising) you are putting the needs of others above you and your baby’s.
+By not putting your foot down and saying no (or compromising), you are putting the needs of others above you and your baby’s.

 Or you could just be passive aggressive and post these on Facebook.
 Totally a valid option.